aws-ia/terraform-aws-rds-custom-for-oracle/examples/rds-instance-and-replica/README.md

 This example shows how you can create a primary instance, and two replicas in your Amazon VPC.
 This example creates the following:

 * RDS Custom for Oracle primary instance using a precreated Custom Engine Version (CEV)
-* Two RDS Custom for Oracle replica instances from the primary
+* Two [RDS Custom for Oracle replica instances](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/custom-rr.html) from the primary
-* VPC with thre private subnets
+* VPC with three private subnets

 ## Requirements